SailorSnoW/defi-alyra/README.md

 Using hardhat for easier debugging with the hardhat console.

-Forked contracts from UniswapV2 and SushiSwap are updated to 0.8.10 and don't use SafeMath anymore.
+Forked contracts from UniswapV2 are updated to 0.8.10 and don't use SafeMath anymore.
+Forked contract from SushiSwap is updated to 0.8.10 but now use OpenZeppelin SafeMath for >0.8 instead of the old SafeMath.

+Tests are also available in *`test`* folder and divided in multiple files, depending on the part.
+Tests are just testing things in the scope of the exercise and aim to be minimals.

 The excercise is divided in 3 different part.